abelsiqueira/bibcli/README.md

 You will need ruby and gems.
 Obtain them however you want.

-Now you need 'bibtex-ruby' and 'json'
+The following commands install bibcli and the dependencies 'bibtex-ruby' and 'json'.

     $ gem install bibtex-ruby
     $ gem install json